-- (3) An order under this section shall not require the disclosure of any key which- - (a) is intended to be used for the purpose only of generating electronic signatures; and - (b) has not in fact been used for any other purpose. - (4) In granting the order required for the purpose of subsections (1) and (2), the Judge shall take into account- - (a) the extent and nature of any protected communication, the key to which is the same as that to the intercepted communication; and - (b) any adverse effect that complying with the order might have on a business carried on by the person to whom the order is addressed, and shall require only such disclosure as is proportionate to what is sought to be achieved, allowing, where appropriate, for disclosure in such manner as would result in the putting of the communication in intelligible form other than by disclosure of the key itself.
+- (3) An order under this section shall not require the disclosure of any key which- - (a) is intended to be used for the purpose only of generating electronic signatures; and - (b) has not in fact been used for any other purpose. - (4) In granting the order required for the purpose of subsections (1) and (2), the Judge shall take into account- - (a) the extent and nature of any protected communication, the key to which is the same as that to the intercepted communication; and and shall require only such disclosure as is proportionate to what is sought to be achieved, allowing, where appropriate, for disclosure in such manner as would result in the putting of the communication in intelligible form other than by disclosure of the key itself.